SalesforceCommerceCloud/b2c-crm-sync/README.md

 ### Deployment Instructions
 The b2c-crm-sync repository includes a collection of CLI commands that can be used to prepare and deploy the b2c-crm-sync assets to B2C Commerce and a Salesforce Customer 360 Platform scratchOrg.

-The CLI commands are designed to run off of the [.env file](sample.env) configuration.
+The CLI commands are designed to leverage the [.env file](sample.env) configuration for runtime values.
 They also include support for command-line argument equivalents of the .env configuration values.
-Lastly, each command has an associated [api method](lib/cli-api) that can be leveraged from within custom deployment scripts.
+Each command has an associated [api method](lib/cli-api) that can be leveraged from within custom deployment scripts.

 > Before running any commands below be sure to run `npm install` from the root of the b2c-crm-sync repository folder.
 These commands are dependent on the project successfully being installed in your workspace.
 You can inspect the complete collection of commands via the [package.json](package.json)'s scripts section.

-### B2C Commerce Sandbox Configuration Instructions
+### Deployment and Configuration Pre-requisite Checklist

+By this point, you should have completed the following configuration activities:

+- [x] Installed node.js and sfdx in your local workspace.

-1. Setup the B2C Commerce storefront(s) that will be used to exercise b2c-crm-sync.
+- [x] Setup the B2C Commerce storefront(s) that will be used to exercise b2c-crm-sync.
 If you do not have a storefront, you can use the demo SFRA storefronts available in any B2C Commerce sandbox.

-2. Configure the initial collection B2C Commerce OCAPI and WebDAV permissions.
+- [x] Configured the initial collection B2C Commerce OCAPI and WebDAV permissions.
 The `allowed_origins` properties can be set after a Salesforce ScratchOrg has been created.

-3. Setup the Agent permissions on the Administrator role.
+- [x] Setup the Agent permissions on the Administrator role.
 This is a requirement if you'd like to exercise the Order on Behalf of use-case.

-4. Create the B2C Commerce .env configuration properties.
+- [x] Created the B2C Commerce .env configuration properties.

+- [x] Installed b2c-crm-sync to your local workspace.

+If these items have been completed, you should now be ready to move forward with the deployment and configuration of b2c-crm-sync.

+> Please ensure that you have completed all of these activities prior to moving forward.
+Each of the checklist-item activities must be successfully completed to deploy and configure b2c-crm-sync.
+Moving forward without completing these activities will result in deployment failures.

+#### Exercise the CLI and B2C Commerce Unit Tests

-5. Execute the CLI unit-tests to verify that the CLI install, setup, and configuration is working as expected.
+1. Execute the CLI unit-tests to verify that the CLI install, setup, and configuration is working as expected.

 ```bash
 npm run crm-sync:test:cli